wely/DevCamp/HOL/dotnet/07-bot/readme.md

 	}
 	```

+    Note how we can use the `IncidentTypes` enum and the boolean property `Emergency`.
+The `FormBuilder` will automatically turn these types into choices presented to the user.
+Two regular expressions check the format of the `PhoneNumber` and `ZipCode` properties.

 1. Lets test the new bot.
 Hit `F5` to start the debugging process.
 The Internet Explorer will open and display bot information.
 Note the address.

 1. Start the `Bot Framework Emulator`.